-"One Voice for Christians" is an initiative of the Royal House of Ghassan, a certified international nonprofit organization accredited by the United Nations with the Special Consultative Status since 2016.
+"One Voice for Christians" is an initiative of the Royal House of Ghassan, a certified international nonprofit organization accredited by the United Nations with the Special Consultative Status since 2016 and officially recognized by the Lebanese Government by Presidential decree number 5,800/2019.
 Based in Los Angeles, CA, USA, it has tax-deductible status recognized by the IRS under the Internal Revenue Code 26 U.S.C. § 501(c) and it's also active in Canada, Brazil, Germany, Lebanon and Jordan.

 In 2019, under the auspices of the Royal House of Ghassan, the "One Voice Foundation" was created in Lebanon to coordinate the initiative's activities in the Middle East.

-We need your support to produce free HD video content, high quality documentaries, interviews, events, etc. to raise awareness about this alarming situation.
+We need your support to raise awareness about this alarming situation.
 But the Middle Eastern Christians don’t have the luxury of time.
 If nothing major and effective is done immediately, by combining the available statistics exponentially, the region will reach the 0% (zero percent) of Christian population before the year 2035.

 Here we explain what is the initiative "One Voice for Christians"